lbdlbdlbdl/philosophy-rag/README.md

 To run:
 1. Clone/fetch the repo.
 2. (optional) Make Github Codespaces wih 4-cores.
-3. In the container's bash or in repo (it you run locally), run `docker-compose up --build` and wait for the dependencies to load and 2 ports to open.
+3. In the container's bash or in repo (if you run locally), run `docker-compose up --build` and wait for the dependencies to load and 2 ports to open.
 4. Go to PORTS section (here you'll see *jupyter* and *grafana* hosts).
 The entire program is run through Jupyter notebooks (see the description below).
 5. Run the Jupyter Notebook cells in the `/backend` folder in the order listed below.
 All additional necessary instructions are provided in notebooks.